balljar/Stoner/README.md

 # Stoner
-Repo for rocky heights, a rock rolling monkey ball clone
+Repo for rocky heights, a rock rolling bonanza